 I first read about Ebinger’s Blackout Cake when I was in my early twenties, in a wonderful cookbook by Molly O’Neill called The New York Cookbook, published in 1992 and I knew I had to make it for my grandfather for his birthday.
-It sounded magical.
+It sounded magical, the ultimate chocolate cake.
 He was then in his 80s and had grown up in Brooklyn during the heyday of Ebinger’s, and I knew he would remember it.

 I readied myself to bake this legendary cake.
 First, the very moist and very chocolatey cake itself.
 Not a simple cake, a cake that involved melting chocolate, whipping egg whites, creaming, folding.
 I mean not a big deal either, but you know, steps.